 Most native bee species are ground nesters and will search for bare patches of dirt to create their underground tunnels.
 Bumblebees tend to build nests in thick grass.
 30% of bees are cavity nesters and will lay their eggs in the soft pith of twigs or burrow into dead trees and stumps.
 You can lure native pollinators, like beneficial mason bees to your yard by installing a bee house.
 A bee house could be as simple as drilling holes into a piece of untreated wood, or you can buy pre-made houses.
 Hanging bee houses around your yard is a good alternative to leaving piles of brush.

 Of course, the best, and prettiest, way to bring native pollinators to your yard is with plants to provide nectar and pollen sources.
-Our employee vegetable garden at Johnson’s Nursery is perfectly situated, being surrounded by fields of clover.
 The more flowering plants you have around your orchard and garden, the more fruits and vegetables will be produced.
 Bees are most attracted to shades of blue, purple, yellow, and white.
-In fact, they don’t see the color red, another good way to remember that native bees are not aggressive.
+They don’t see the color red, another good way to remember that native bees are not aggressive.

-Native bees will start collecting pollen in early spring, when the crabapples and redbuds are in bloom.
-Late spring and summer plants like Salvia, Blazing Star, Wild Bergamot, Allium, Catmint, Sunflowers, Russian Sage, and Coreopsis will have continuous activity.
-Be sure to include fall-blooming plants like asters, goldenrod, and mums in your yard, too.
+Native bees will start collecting pollen in early spring when the crabapples and Eastern Redbuds are in bloom.
+Late spring and summer plants like Salvia, Blazing Star, Wild Bergamot, Ornamental Onions (Allium, Catmint, Sunflowers, Russian Sage, and Coreopsis will have continuous activity.
+Be sure to include fall-blooming plants like asters, goldenrods, and mums in your yard, too.

 When I get stressed and need a moment of Zen at the nursery, I come out to this patch of Montrose White and enjoy the humming of native pollinators busy at work.
 They couldn’t care less that I’ve come for a visit, so focused are they on collecting every bit of nectar and pollen.